 Some FAQs may appear in more than one category.
 This is by design to help you find the desired FAQ easily.
+Please click on a FAQ category below to expand or collapse it.

 No. Brillians is NOT dependent on CPRS in any way.
 There have been many instances where CPRS was down, but the users could continue providing patient care using Brillians.